Racktash/Potato-Seed/README.md

-PotatoSeed
+#About

-Lightweight user framework, written in PHP.
-PotatoSeed makes it easy to implement an online user system while remaining small.
+Potato Seed is a lightweight user framework, written in PHP.

-Ideal for creating web scripts and web-sites that require a user login system.

-Potato Seed is still actively being developed and refined, but the scope of the project is to provide a framework that will allow for a small, but powerful user system.
-It also provides methods and basic strucutres for more general areas of development -- such as sanatising strings -- but only where such methods benefit the writing of the user framework.
+Its footprint is small, but it allows you to write user-oriented web-sites easily.

+##Quick Use

+Step 1: Initialise Potato Seed

+     <?php
+     include("registry.php");
+     require(REGISTRY_ENGINE_PATH."Seed_Loader.php");
+     Seed_Loader::initSeed();

+Step 2: Write your application.
+You can check if a user is logged in with the following:

+     		if (LoggedInUser::isLoggedin())